TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 For more information on annual mileage and car insurance, including which insurance providers offer low rates for low-mileage customers, see our guide to low-mileage auto insurance.

-If you're in the market for car insurance, the best place to look is online.
+If you're looking for affordable insurance, the best place to start is online.
 Your best bet is to compare quotes from multiple companies to see which offers the best coverage at the best rate.

-You can’t improve your credit score overnight, but there are some easy ways to reduce the cost of car insurance — like discounts.
+You can’t improve your credit score overnight, but there are some easy ways to reduce the cost of insurance — like car insurance discounts.

 Qualifying for this discount involves carrying two insurance policies with one company.
-Common bundling combinations include home-and-auto or renters-and-auto.
-The discount is greater for the former, with a homeowners-plus-auto combo saving an average of $145 per year, compared to $79 for a renters-and-auto pairing.
+Common bundling combinations include a home-and-auto bundle or a renters-and-auto bundle.
+The car insurance discount is greater for the former, with a homeowners-plus-auto combo saving an average of $145 per year, compared to $79 for a renters-and-auto pairing.
 The discount affects both policies.
 The estimated savings below refers only to the auto insurance policy discount.

 Telematics — or usage-based insurance — is a growing trend in the insurance industry.
 These programs track your driving habits via an in-car device.
 Your car insurance rates will be determined by your driving habits, including speed, mileage, and other factors, rather than your age, credit history, or location.
-Some insurers offer major discounts for good drivers using telematics-based insurance.
+Some insurance providers offer major discounts for good drivers who opt for telematics-based insurance.